princhan/Instruct-large/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Represent the `domain` `text_type` for `task_objective`; Input:
 * `domain` is optional, and it specifies the domain of the text, e.g., science, finance, medicine, etc.
 * `text_type` is required, and it specifies the encoding unit, e.g., sentence, document, paragraph, etc.
-* `task_objective` is optional, and it specifies the objective of emebdding, e.g., retrieve a document, classify the sentence, etc.
+* `task_objective` is optional, and it specifies the objective of embedding, e.g., retrieve a document, classify the sentence, etc.

 ## Calculate Sentence similarities
 You can further use the model to compute similarities between two groups of sentences, with **customized embeddings**.